 About Trompe L'oeil

 Trompe L'oeil (pronounced: trome rhymes with 'home' • ploe rhymes with 'go' • eel rhymes with 'seal' -- the accent is on the last syllable -- say it fast and run the two words together --) is translated from French and means "to mislead the eye".
 Interestingly, this technique was frequently utilized by the great artists of the Renaissance period to trick the viewer into believing that the painted objects they were looking at were instead real -- similiar to 3D photographs of our time.
-It is a very difficult technique due to the artistic nature of creating a 'view out of a window' (see examples top of page).
-Trompe l'oeil murals are usually created by fine artists with specific art training.
-Some of the greatest artists in history have used Trompe L’oeil, and it can also be used to paint the walls of your home or business for a distinctive, rich, personalized look.
+It is a very difficult technique used by some of the greatest artists in history.

 The illusionistic trompe l'oeil technique has it's roots in antiquity.
 Pliny the Elder's "History of Nature" was often quoted, where the ancient painter Zeuxis is praised for painting such realistic grapes that they attracted hungry birds.
 So impressed was fellow artist and rival Parrhasius, that in a few weeks he asked Zeuxis to come to his studio to see his painting.
 Zeuxis went to Parrhasius' studio and there before him was the painting draped by a curtain.
 Zeuxis approached the painting and when he tried to pull back the curtain to reveal the painting, he found that the curtain had been painted.
 So enthralled by the anticipation of a painting "behind" the curtain, Zeuxis was fooled by his rival artist.
 One can see how trompe l'oeil is the most naturalistic form of realism.